PeterGHill/SWIFT_Eval_Training/agreement_scale_README.txt

 3. These two accumulations are the input of the agreement_scale.py function

+python files to be considered:

+agreement.py #in this file there are the functions to calculate the agreement scale for cp deterministic and global model

+reading_gpm_data.py #this is to read the gpm data and to calculate accumulation for a particular day on a time period you chose

+reading_model_data.py #this is to read cp and global model data and to calculate accumulation for a given initial time,lead time and time period of accumulation

+PLOTTING FUNCTIONS

+plot_spatial_rainfall.py #this is to plot the spatial map of rainfall for obs and models

+plot_agreement.py #this is to plot the spatial map of agreement scale for both cp and global model #to plot 1 map it should take 5-6 minutes

 Exercises:

 The event to be considered is the heavy rainfall event in West Africa (02/02/2019), widespread heavy rainfall.

-1. First of all plot a spatial map of forecast rainfall accumulation and gpm observations for different accumulation period (6 h, 12 h, 24 h) and forecast lead time (1 day, 2 days, 3 days) and for the two models.
+1. First of all plot*** a spatial map of forecast rainfall accumulation and gpm observations for different accumulation period (6 h, 12 h, 24 h) and forecast lead time (1 day, 2 days, 3 days) and for the two models.
    Which accumulation periods/forecast lead times look more similar for the different locations ? (this is just by subjective comparison).
 Which model looks more similar to the observations ?